• Skip to primary navigation

 As an Amazon Associate I earn from qualifying purchases.
 For more details, please see our disclosure policy.

-Homemade soup is quick, economical, and filling.
+It’s comfort in a bowl.
 You can make a meal from little bits of a few different ingredients.
 And it’s so cozy on a cold day.

 It’s a good cheap eat.
 Serving homemade soup for dinner costs very little per serving and, in my book, is a great occasion for using up the leftovers I’ve acquired throughout the week so as to reduce waste.
 Yes, Stone Soup is a real thing!

 Homemade soup can be delicious!
 There are so many great soups to make, you are bound to find more than a few favorites.
+From smooth to chunky, there’s a homemade soup to match everyone’s preferences.

 Over the years I’ve developed strategies to make soup night a little easier to swallow, for adults and children alike.

 1. Offer a choice on soup night.
-Whether you prepare two different choices of homemade soup or a variety of toppings to choose from, make some options available.
+Whether you prepare two different types of homemade soup or a variety of toppings to choose from, make some options available.
 Not only does having a choice brighten up soup night, but it also allows reluctant soup eaters to have some power in the matter.

 2. Provide some delicious breads.
 My kids absolutely love Garlic Focaccia and breadsticks as well as popovers.
 By offering these on soup night, I’m giving the kids — of all ages — something to look forward to, in addition to the homemade soup.
 In a pinch, cheese and crackers work, too.

 5. Try different styles of soup.
 If someone in the house doesn’t care for smooth, blended soups, choose chunkier soups like Creamy Chicken Noodle Soup or Spicy Beef & Bean Stew.
-If they prefer smooth soups, cook up a few pots of Roasted Vegetable Soup or Creamy Asparagus Soup.
+If they prefer smooth soups, blend up a few pots of Roasted Vegetable Soup or Creamy Asparagus Soup.

 Homemade soup is a great food to freeze.
 When you make a big batch, you can freeze it in 2-cup portions for later.
 In this way, everyone in the household can enjoy his or her favorite without your needing to be a short order cook.